Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 Dark on the LAYERS panel.This should reveal the aerial imagery.

-To restrict our analysis anchorage areas just before the Suez canal, let’s draw a circular shape as shown in the video below.You do so by clicking on the circle icon in the map menu bar above the map.
+To restrict our analysis to the highway, let’s draw a circular shape as shown in the video below.You do so by clicking on the circle icon in the map menu bar above the map.

 Provide a name for the shape, for example